Free Consultation

 2. We believe the wilderness is not a harsh place to be conquered, but a place in which each YoungWalker may walk in harmony with others and his/her surroundings.
 Though trail life is hard and nature demands the very best from a person, it is not adversarial, nor is it cruel.
 The leaders and the YoungWalkers walk side by side through the challenges and difficulties of life in the wilderness.
 It is a quiet walking which grants time to think and ponder, without the need for contrived experiences and high adventures.
 Introspection and spiritual promptings are natural and forthcoming when hearts are open and willing.
 Thus, YoungWalkers may, themselves, find a true awakening to things as they really are and make inspired, firm commitments to so live.

 3. We believe all the YoungWalkers respond to patient love and that the principles taught by the Creator provide ample opportunities for the growth of love and respect between all peoples.
-We, therefore, strive to exemplify those principles daily on the trail by patiently waiting upon each YoungWalker to respond to their own awakenings and the good teachings of the ANASAZI Way.
+We, therefore, strive to exemplify those principles daily on the trail by patiently waiting upon each YoungWalker to respond to their own awakenings and the good teachings of the Anasazi Way.
 We strive to not judge, nor manipulate, nor reject people in any way.

 4. We believe that, as part of our sacred trust, we must protect each YoungWalker from harm to himself and to others.
 We step in when needed and exercise responsible precautionary measures, thereby showing forth appropriate increases in love and concern until the YoungWalker esteems the action as essential to his or others’ safety.
 There is no room for blame or condemnation of a YoungWalker.
 Punishment is not meted out.
 Rather the YoungWalker comes to realize that such a backward walking simply reverses his own progress in the walking and in life.
 This essential process is carefully guided by sincere effort and moved upon by compassion in each case.